mrspeaker/pickpocket/README.md

 The image is copy & renamed to the target dir.
 However, the assets you can choose are just a few examples (from [`<plugin root>/example`](https://github.com/mrspeaker/pickpocket/tree/master/example)) to get you started.
 You need to bring your own!

-* Dump a bunch of image assets in a directory somewhere, and put this location in [`settings`](atom://config/packages/pickpocket).
+* Dump a bunch of image assets in a directory somewhere, and put this location in `settings`.

-If you select `open in editor`, the local copy will be opened in your image editor (`aseprite` by default: change this in [`settings`](atom://config/packages/pickpocket)).
+If you select `import, then editor`, the local copy will be opened in your image editor (`aseprite` by default: change this in `settings`).
 When you import an image, the local path is also copied to the clipboard as a string - so you can paste it into your code.

 ## Effects